MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipalSynchronization.md

       - `[Value <Int64?>]`: Value.
     - `[TroubleshootingUrl <String>]`: In the event of an error, the URL with the troubleshooting steps for the issue.
   - `[SynchronizationJobSettings <IMicrosoftGraphKeyValuePair[]>]`: Settings associated with the job.
 Some settings are inherited from the template.
-    - `[Name <String>]`: Name for this key-value pair.
-For more information about possible names for each resource type that uses this configuration, see keyValuePair names and values.
+    - `[Name <String>]`: Name for this key-value pair
-    - `[Value <String>]`: Value for this key-value pair.
-For more information about possible values for each resource type that uses this configuration, see keyValuePair names and values.
+    - `[Value <String>]`: Value for this key-value pair
   - `[TemplateId <String>]`: Identifier of the synchronization template this job is based on.

-SECRETS <IMicrosoftGraphSynchronizationSecretKeyStringValuePair\[]>: Represents a collection of credentials to access provisioned cloud applications.
+SECRETS <IMicrosoftGraphSynchronizationSecretKeyStringValuePair[]>: Represents a collection of credentials to access provisioned cloud applications.
   - `[Key <String>]`: synchronizationSecret
   - `[Value <String>]`: The value of the secret.

-TEMPLATES <IMicrosoftGraphSynchronizationTemplate\[]>: Pre-configured synchronization settings for a particular application.
+TEMPLATES <IMicrosoftGraphSynchronizationTemplate[]>: Pre-configured synchronization settings for a particular application.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ApplicationId <String>]`: Identifier of the application this template belongs to.
   - `[Default <Boolean?>]`: true if this template is recommended to be the default for the application.